Skopos-team/Skopos/README.md

 - Number of actions per episode: in order to show that going further in the learning, the number of actions taken in an episode should decrease/increase based on the game obkective.

-- Max avg estimated Q-Values per episode: it provides an estimate of how much discounted reward the agent can obtain by following its policy from any given state.
+- Average estimated Q-Values per episode: it provides an estimate of how much discounted reward the agent can obtain by following its policy from any given state.

+Or alternatevely using Tensorboard (tensorboard_visualization=True) with the following command:

+	$ tensorboard --logdir=tensorboard/train/